 Get more ZZZs

 The more sleep you receive, the better your body will work to regulate excess fluid.
-Simply lying down often provides relief from bloating.
+Simply lying down often can relieve bloating.
 When lying down on your bed at night, stay on your back to help relieve some of the bloating pain too,

 Try not to avoid your workouts

 Physical activity will always help expel gas that causes pain and aids digestion.
-Whether a nice long walk, a brisk jog, a bike ride, or even a jaunt on the elliptical, cardio will help deflate your bloat.
+Whether a nice long walk, a brisk jog, a bike ride, or even a jaunt on the elliptical, cardio will help reduce bloating.
 Try to aim for 30 minutes of mild to moderate exertion to see a difference in discomfort.
 Discuss a diuretic with your doctor.
 Some women may suffer from significant breast tenderness because of the water retention.
 A mild diuretic may be helpful in addressing this.

 Our experts work round the clock to provide you with the answers that you are looking for.
 If you have any, leave it in the comment section below or send us a DM at @nuawoman.
 This is a safe space so don’t hold back on any doubts you may have about your body and mind.